otterthecat/chewbacopter/README.md

 ## API

-### #use(ar-drone-client)
+### #use(ar-drone-client, ['property', 'list'])
-Tells chewbacopter which drone client to use.
+The first argument tells the chewbacopter which drone client to use, and the second (and optional) argument lets you choose which data points to display.
+Not passing this argument will return all available data.
-Will set the client's navdata_demo config to '"TRUE"'.
+This function will also set the client's navdata_demo config to '"TRUE"'.
 Returns chewbacopter instance.

 ### #monitor()